Garth Hudson: The Band: 1965–1976

 Under the strict supervision of Hawkins, the Hawks became an accomplished band.
 They split from Hawkins in 1963, recorded two singles and toured almost continually, playing in bars and clubs, usually billed as Levon and the Hawks.
-Hudson started work as a session musician in 1965, playing on John Hammond, Jr.'s So Many Roads along with Robertson (guitar) and Helm (drums).
+Hudson started work as a session musician in 1965, playing on John Hammond Jr.'s So Many Roads along with Robertson (guitar) and Helm (drums).

 In August 1965, they were introduced to Bob Dylan by manager Albert Grossman's assistant, Mary Martin.
-In October, Dylan and the Hawks recorded the single "Can You Please Crawl Out Your Window?", and in January 1966 they recorded material with Dylan for what would turn into the Blonde on Blonde album.
+In October, Dylan and the Hawks recorded the single "Can You Please Crawl Out Your Window?" and, in January 1966, recorded material with Dylan for what would turn into the Blonde on Blonde album.
 Dylan recruited the band to accompany him on his controversial 1966 "electric" tour of the United States, Australia and Europe.
 (An album of Dylan's 1966 performance with his band, The "Royal Albert Hall" Concert, was finally released in 1998.)
 Subsequent to Bob Dylan's motorcycle accident in July 1966, the group settled in a pink house in West Saugerties, New York, near Woodstock.
 Dylan was a frequent visitor, and Hudson's recordings of their collaborations resulted in The Basement Tapes.